joaomrcsmartins/sfl-for-microservices-via-log-analysis/microservices-debugging-tool/README.md

 The microservices debugging tool works by applying the known SFL technique on the information extraction from logs produced by microservices.

 Once the logs have been processed by the log processor tool, they are sent to be collected.
-This tool sets up communication to start receiving them with message queues.
+This tool sets up communication to start receiving them with message queues or read the files with extracted data from logs.
 They required to be separated into two different sets of logs, one belonging to correct executions of the microservices and the other belonging to faulty executions of the microservices.

 By each log received, the log data is parsed into a entity object, which is the fundamental element of SFL.